 Swinging back and forth is more than it seems.
 This simple motion provides each child’s nervous system with a wealth of visual, vestibular and proprioceptive information.
 Children gain an understanding of how their body moves through space, the speed of movements they are comfortable with, and the motor planning necessary to resist or increase active movement.

 When children play together, they encourage each other to develop in ways that they couldn’t alone.
 Social imaginative play lets children integrate previous sensory knowledge with new experiences to expand their understanding of the world.
 Through playful interaction, children turn make-believe ideas into real ones in their world.
+Social play is how can play engage the senses.